 Yield attributes-

 Two hand weeding at 20 and 40 DAS recorded significantly highest values of yield attributes and yield viz., number of pods/plant (25.63), no of seeds/pod (7.26), seed yield /plant (6.15 g), test weight (42.21 g) over rest of the treatments.
-The higher values of yield attributes with tow hand weeding at 20 and 40 DAS was because of efficient control of weed growth resulted higher availability of nutrients to plant which enhanced the metabolic activities and synthesis of higher photo-synthesis and its translocation to reproductive part of plant (sink) thus resulted higher yield attributes.
+The higher values of yield attributes with two hand weeding at 20 and 40 DAS was because of efficient control of weed growth which resulted higher availability of nutrients to plant which enhanced the metabolic activities and synthesis of higher photo-synthesis and its translocation to reproductive part of plant (sink) thus resulted higher yield attributes.
 Among the herbicidal treatments, pre-emergence spray of Pendimethalin 30 EC @800 g a.i./ha + one hand weeding at 30 DAS recorded significantly highest values of yield attributes and yield viz., number of pods/plant (23.63), no of seeds/pod (7.13), seed yield /plant (5.91 g), test weight (42.05 g) over rest of the herbicidal treatments.
-Similarly, efficient control of weeds initially due to spray of pendimethalin and post-emergrd weeds by hand weeding at later stage facilitates the plant for higher available of nutrients.
+Similarly, efficient control of weeds initially due to spray of pendimethalin and post-emergence weed control by hand weeding at later stage facilitates the plant for higher available of nutrients.
 Thus, synthesis of higher photosynthesis and its translation to reproductive parts enhanced the values of yield attribute.
-Weedy check recorded significantly lowest values of yield attributes and yield viz., number of pods/plant (10.73), no of seeds/pod (4.96), seed yield /plant (3.16 g), test weight (36.76 g), over rest of the treatments.
+Weedy check recorded the lowest values of yield attributes and yield viz., number of pods/plant (10.73), no of seeds/pod (4.96), seed yield /plant (3.16 g), test weight (36.76 g), over rest of the treatments.
 However, poor availability of nutrients due to heavy weeds infestation under weedy check resulted in poor metabolic activities and lower synthesis of photosynthesis resulted poor growth and yield attributes.
 Similar result was also reported by Chhodavadia et. al., (2012).

 On yield studies-

-Two hand weeding at 20 and 40 DAS produced significantly maximum seed yield (12.61 q/ha) and stover yield (25.49 q/ha) over rest of the treatments.
+Two hand weeding at 20 and 40 DAS produced significantly maximum seed yield (12.61 q/ha) and stover yield (25.49 q/ha) compared to the rest of the treatments.
 Among the herbicidal treatments, pre-emergence spray pendimethalin 30 EC @800 g a.i./ha (PE) + one hand weeding at 30 DAS recorded significantly higher seed yield (12.04 q/ha) and stover yield (25.25 q/ha) over rest of the herbicidal treatments.
-Weedy check recorded significantly lowest seed yield (6.80 q/ha) and stover yield (17.01 q/ha) over rest of the treatments.
+Weedy check recorded significantly the lowest seed yield (6.80 q/ha) and stover yield (17.01 q/ha) compared to the rest of the treatments.
 The higher growth and yield attributes under two hand weeding at 20 and 40 DAS or pre-emergence spray of Pendimethalin 30 EC @800 g a.i./ha + one hand weeding at 30 DAS resulted higher seed yield and stover yield under above treatments.
 However, the lowest seed and stover yield under weedy check was mainly due to poor yield attributes.
 Similar result was also reported by Shyam and Tilgam (2019).

 Table:-1.
 Effect of weed management practices on weed studies and crop growth of black gram.